Postdoctoral Fellowships in Psychology

 - Supervision.
 Fellows provide formal and informal supervision to psychology externs.
 Formal supervision includes taking a lead role in our clinic for survivors of childhood cancer as well as our didactics and group supervision.
 Informal umbrella supervision about cases, team collaboration, patient care or otherwise occurs based on fellow interest.

-The fellowship is anticipated to begin in August 2025; though, start date is negotiable.
-Funding is provided for professional development activities (e.g., conference travel, clinical workshops).
+The fellowship is anticipated to begin in August 2026; though, start date is negotiable.
+Salary is commensurate with NIH guidelines and funding is provided for professional development activities (e.g., conference travel, clinical workshops).
 Candidates with previous clinical and research experience in pediatric behavioral medicine are encouraged to apply.

-Please note, fellows will need to apply for a D.C. psychology associate license prior to fellowship start and the D.C. board considers date of degree conferment as completion date versus when degree requirements may have been completed.
+Please note, fellows will need to apply for a Washington, D.C., psychology associate license prior to fellowship start and the D.C. board considers date of degree conferment as completion date versus when degree requirements may have been completed.
 A Maryland psychology associate license may also be required.

 Application Requirements: